suguanYang/ylioo/md/algorthim/sorts.md

 ### Heap Sort
-Like merge sort, but unlike insertion sort, heapsort’s running time is O.n lg n/.
+Like merge sort, but unlike insertion sort, heapsort's running time is O.n lg n/.
 Like insertion sort, but unlike merge sort, heapsort sorts in place: only a constant number of array elements are stored outside the input array at any time.